HomeAsbestos Removal Melbourne

 Is it safe to live in a house with asbestos?

-Yes, as long as the asbestos-containing materials are in good condition and undisturbed.
-The danger comes when materials are broken, drilled, sanded, cut, or deteriorating.
-If your asbestos materials are intact, they can be safely managed in place with regular inspections.
+Generally, yes — as long as the asbestos-containing materials are in good condition and undisturbed.
+Asbestos only becomes dangerous when fibres are released into the air through damage, deterioration, drilling, cutting, or sanding.
+If your asbestos materials are intact and you’re not planning renovations, they can usually be safely managed in place with regular monitoring.

 What’s the difference between friable and non-friable asbestos?

-Non-friable (bonded) asbestos is mixed with cement or resin and is less hazardous when intact (e.g., fibro sheets, floor tiles).
-Friable asbestos can be crumbled by hand and releases fibres easily (e.g., loose insulation, pipe lagging).
-Friable asbestos is far more dangerous and requires Class A removal.
+Non-friable (bonded) asbestos is mixed with cement or other binding materials and is solid — things like cement sheeting, vinyl tiles, and roofing.
+It’s lower risk when undisturbed.
+Friable asbestos can be crumbled or reduced to powder by hand pressure — such as loose-fill insulation, pipe lagging, and some spray-on coatings.
+Friable asbestos is far more dangerous, more expensive to remove, and requires a Class A licensed removalist.

 How long does asbestos removal take?

-A small job (eaves or fencing) may take half a day.
-A full house strip before demolition typically takes 2–5 days.
-Friable asbestos removal takes longer due to additional containment and air monitoring requirements.
+A small residential job (eaves, a few sheets) typically takes 1–2 days.
+Medium jobs like roof removal or bathroom strip take 2–5 days.
+A full house strip before demolition typically takes 3–7 days.
+Friable asbestos removal takes longer due to additional containment, decontamination, and air monitoring requirements.
+Your contractor will provide a timeline during the quoting process.

 GET YOUR FREE ASBESTOS REMOVAL QUOTE